PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequentially with `3 passed in 3.67s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed Softmax-mask checkpoint moves `_optimize_sinet_softmax_mask_residual_nhwc_tail_chains` to `passes/sinet_softmax_mask_layout.py`.
+The active real-model island has two private NHWC-to-NCHW input adapters.
+Its main MUL/ADD result enters a `[0,3,2,1] -> Softmax(axis=3) -> [0,3,2,1]` wrapper, then ReduceMax/SUB/Reshape/MUL forms the mask applied to the side PReLU branch before the final residual ADD and post adapter.

+The first graph-ordered post output supplies the authoritative NHWC contract.
+All NCHW, NWHC, reduced-rank, and singleton-channel mask shapes and dynamic signatures are derived from it.
+The rewrite removes both input adapters, both Softmax wrapper adapters, and every equivalent terminal adapter.
+Softmax directly consumes the main NHWC affine result and produces the former soft-back tensor, ReduceMax axis `[1]` becomes `[3]`, and Reshape target `[N,1,H,W]` becomes `[N,H,W,1]` without a fixed spatial size.

+The main MUL/ADD constants, side PReLU alpha, and mask expansion constant must be finite same-dtype broadcasts both before and after explicit rotation.
+The ReduceMax axis and Reshape target constants preserve their original INT32 or INT64 dtype.
+All six transformed roles are grouped by identity, so unrelated consumers receive deterministic clones and conflicting shared roles reject the plan.
+The SUB singleton is strictly validated but left unchanged.

+Equivalent post aliases preserve every repeated downstream input slot.
+Later consumers of the former NCHW residual receive one inverse adapter inserted before their first use.
+Typed permutations, producer uniqueness, exact fan- out, dependency order, public boundaries, fused activation, Softmax beta, ReduceMax keep-dims, FLOAT16/FLOAT32/FLOAT64 dtype, quantization, layout, shape, and signature are all checked before mutation.
+The complete plan is re-resolved before apply, and clone names, mutation/removal indices, reshape options, alias slots, metadata targets, and legacy-adapter insertion are preflighted before the first write.

+One differential graph index, graph-ordered candidates, a 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the full-map fixed-point loop.
+The sole production call retains its ordered recovery position and now supplies Session LayoutState.
+Focused coverage passed with `50 passed in 0.53s`; combined with all preceding indexed SiNet suites it passed with `616 passed in 1.53s`.
+Coverage includes eighteen numerical- equivalence combinations over all three floating dtypes, scalar/channel/full constants, both operand orders, dynamic signatures, idempotence, post aliases, repeated alias and legacy slots, no-legacy operation, external float and integer constant cloning, candidate-only and capped execution, twenty-five unsafe contracts, stale-plan and clone-collision revalidation, no-index preflight, differential-index validation, and LayoutState validation.

+The sequential production integration applied this owner once in each of the float32 and float16 ModelIR builds.
+The output remains byte-identical: the 449,824-byte float32 artifact has SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb`, and the 253,452-byte float16 artifact has SHA-256 `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+This preserves the recorded sequential `-cotof` evidence:
+`max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+The full architecture suite passed with `190 passed in 48.85s`, and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.80s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.